 The Interpretive Center has a well done display on the importance of cotton, the textile industry and daily life in a mill town.
 In addition, you can hear first-hand accounts of the capture of New Manchester Mill during the Civil War by the actual residents.

-The red trail provided a beautiful and easy hike along the creek.
-The boys were disappointed that the Mill remains were fenced off.
 They had a blast running around the Sope Creek Mill remains and were expecting to do the same thing here.
 The disappointment didn’t last long as we moved farther down the river and discovered we could walk IN the river along the rocks.

 The older boys channeled Lewis and Clark and blazed a trail that at times was a little hard to follow.
 We finally pulled them back and zig-zagged our way to the river bank, without getting wet feet, and continued the hike.
 The trail got much steeper, but it still was a nice walk.